Railslide/railslide-blog/content/virtualenwrapper-ubuntu-python3.md

 Virtualenvwrapper will automatically create a virtualenv and a folder called *my_project*.

-Finally I set up virtualenvwrapper to automatically navigate to the project folder on virtualenv activation, by adding the following lines to my postactivate script:

-    project_name=$(basename $VIRTUAL_ENV)
-    cd ~/Projects/$project_name

-So when typing
+Cherry on top, projects automaticatilly navigates to the project folder when activating the virtualenv.
+Thus, when typing

     :::bash
     workon my_project